Saelyria/Braid/TableauExample/Sample 1 - Accounts/README.md

     conformance to this protocol.
 If the cell conforms to `UINibInitable`,  then this method will register the cell's nib instead of the class.

 5. Here we instantiate the 'binder' object.
 The init method is given the table view it will perform the binding on along with the enum type we want the table's sections to be described by.

-Finally, we give the binder a behaviour for how we want it to handle the visibility and order of the sections.
-Here, we tell the binder to hide sections that have no cell data (models, view models, etc.), and to order the sections that it does show with the given function.
+6. Here we give the binder a behaviour for how we want it to handle the visibility and order of the sections.
+We tell the binder to hide sections that have no cell data (models, view models, etc.), and to order the sections that it does show with the given function.
 The function we give it is passed in an array of all sections the binder will display, and must return the array sorted however we want the order to be.
 We'll use the raw integer value of the enums for the order.

-6. Here, we perform our first 'binding chain'.
+7. Here, we perform our first 'binding chain'.
 We declare that on the 'message' section, we want its cells to be `CenterLabelTableViewCell` instances. `CenterLabelTableViewCell` is `ViewModelBindable`, so we choose to instantiate these cells with the array of given 'view models'.
 The table binder will create one cell for each view model in this array for this section.
 This method requires that the array given to the `viewModels` argument be an array of the cell's `ViewModel` associated type.
 For more information on using view models, check out